Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) mixed forests

-11. Ceteris paribus, the leaf area index in the meadows increases:
+11. Other things being equal, the leaf surface index in meadows increases:

 a) from less acidic to more acidic soils;